Caleb & Brown

 Smart Contract Platform Tokens

 Like the toll you pay whenever you hop on the highway, Smart Contract Platform tokens are cryptocurrencies that are used to pay the costs of using a network.
-These tokens are paid by a user to the nodes responsible for maintaining the network.
+These tokens are paid by a user to the (nodes) participants responsible for maintaining the network.
 In return, users can access applications and services, or even create their own applications, on the network.

 Also known as infrastructure tokens, their features can overlap with Currency sector tokens.
 The key difference is that Smart Contract Platform tokens are required for users to interact with a blockchain for any type of transaction, whereas payment Currency tokens are mostly limited to making transactions.